Adversarial Attacks on Linear Contextual Bandits: Experiments

 \subsection{Attacks on Rewards}

-In this appendix, we present empirical evolution of the total cost and the number of draws of the target arm as a function of the attack parameter $\gamma$ for the Contextual ACE attack with perturbed rewards $\tilde{r}^{1}$ on generated data.
+In this appendix, we present empirical evolution of the total cost and the number of draws for a unique target arm as a function of the attack parameter $\gamma$ for the Contextual ACE attack with perturbed rewards $\tilde{r}^{2}$ on generated data.

 Fig.~\ref{fig:synth_cost_draws_gamma} (left) shows that the total cost of attacks seems to be quite invariant w.r.t. $\gamma$ except when $\gamma \rightarrow 0$ because the difference between the target arm and the other becomes negligible.
 This is also depicted by the total number of draws (Fig.~\ref{fig:synth_cost_draws_gamma}, Right) as the number of draws plummets when $\gamma \rightarrow 0$.